What Do Raccoons Do In The Wild

 Social Structure and Behavior

 Raccoons are generally solitary animals, except during the breeding season and when females are raising their young.
-They do not form permanent pair bonds and males play no role in raising the offspring.
-The breeding season typically occurs in late winter or early spring, and females give birth to litters of 1 to 7 kits after a gestation period of about 63 days.
+Also, they do not form permanent pair bonds and males play no role in raising the offspring.
+The breeding season typically occurs in late winter or early spring, and females give birth to litters of 1 to 7 kits after a gestation period of about 63 days That's the part that actually makes a difference..

 While raccoons are not highly social, they do communicate with each other using a variety of vocalizations and body language.
 They use calls to attract mates, warn of danger, and communicate with their young.
 They also use scent marking to establish territories and communicate with other raccoons in the area.